stolostron/multicluster-global-hub/operator/README.md

     --from-literal=bootstrap_server=<kafka-bootstrap-server-address> \
     --from-literal=CA=<CA-for-kafka-server>
 ```
 > As above, You can run this sample script `config/samples/transport/deploy_kafka.sh` to install kafka in kafka namespace and create the secret `transport-secret` in namespace `open-cluster-management` automatically.
+To override the secret namespace, set `TARGET_NAMESPACE` environment variable to the ACM installation namespace before executing the script.

 ## Getting started